 “a struggle between two different desires of the self, conflict between what the brain says and what the heart wants”

-• Dancer Mia Tzyganova
+• PERFORMER: Mia Tzyganova

 10 Years of Becoming: From Streets to Now